 The Coos Bay Rail Line traverses 121 bridges between the interchange in Eugene and end of line in Coquille.
 Timber bridges make up the multitude of these bridge structures, many of which cross waterways.
 These bridges require constant maintenance and upgrades in order to ensure good working order.

 The overall project is currently estimated to cost $2.2 million.
-This project is funded by a Lottery Backed Bond Grant awarded to the Port in 2013.
+This project is funded by an Oregon Lottery Backed Bond Grant awarded to the Port in 2013.